nuagex/nuagex-labs/0830-VNS-Monitoring-Generic/README.md

     ${ssh_key_path}                   ~/.ssh/id_rsa
     ```

-3. Run your lab configuration using below command:
+3. Run your lab configuration using the following steps:
    - Change your working directory to `0830-VNS-Monitoring-Generic` folder.
    - You will be mounting your `private_key` path and current directory where `cats` scripts are stored.
    - Run below command to complete lab cofigruation.